 For even more flexibility, use Asana's Zapier integrations to connect Asana with your favorite apps, like Gmail and Slack.
 For inspiration, take a look at how other teams are integrating Asana into their workflows.

-Asana Price: Free for up to 15 team members and basic features; from $10.99/user/month (billed annually) for the Premium plan that includes additional features like the admin console, advanced reporting, custom fields, and more.
+Asana price: Free for up to 15 team members, unlimited projects and tasks, 3 project views, and basic features; from $10.99/user/month (billed annually) for the Premium plan that includes additional features like the admin console, advanced reporting, custom fields, Timeline view, and more.

 Trello (Web, macOS, Windows, iOS, Android)

-Start by creating a new board from scratch or choosing a template from dozens of options across marketing, sales, design, team management, and more.
+Start by creating a new board from scratch or choosing a template from hundreds of options across marketing, sales, design, team management, and more.
 Each Kanban board can be set up to mimic the standard Agile format: the backlog, in-progress, and completed lists.
 Or, you might get imaginative and use the boards as ideation or collaboration tools, where team ideas are compiled, then sorted and approved as needed.
-Cards (i.e., tasks) can include checklists, due dates, tags, attachments, images, comments, and more.
+Cards (i.e., tasks) can include checklists, due dates, labels, attachments, images, comments, custom fields, and more.

 As you start completing tasks, simply drag the cards to the appropriate list.
 You can keep track of all comments and tasks that mention you—or that you're watching—from the activity menu.

-Trello is the master of Kanban simplicity and has gained a positive reputation for that reason.
-But therein also lies its greatest weakness: If you have complex tasks with multiple dependencies, for example, Trello's features fall short.
+Trello is the epitome of Kanban simplicity and has gained a positive reputation for that reason.
+But therein also lies its greatest weakness: if you have complex tasks with multiple dependencies, for example, Trello's features fall short.
 (Yes, there are workarounds, but they're not built in and can be complicated to configure.)

-To help augment Trello's functionality, use Trello's Zapier integrations to connect Trello with your favorite apps, like Google Calendar and Slack, so no tasks fall through the cracks.
+To help augment Trello's project management for small business, use Trello's Zapier integrations to connect Trello with your favorite apps, like Google Calendar and Slack, so no tasks fall through the cracks.
 Here's some inspiration for how to integrate Trello with your other tools.

 If you love Kanban lists but find Trello a little too simple, check out MeisterTask, which offers valuable features for multi-person projects (like task dependencies).

-Best project management software for projects that require invoices
+Best project management tool for managing client projects

 With its billing-centric format, projects are set up per client, and you can decide whether the project is billable based on hourly rates or a flat fee (or not at all).
 Since a timer is built into the interface, you can track the time spent on each task and project, and Paymo will automatically create the invoice based on that information.

-Each project houses its associated tasks and subtasks, with three options for how to view work: as a list, in a Kanban board, or on a calendar.
+Each project houses its associated tasks and subtasks, with five options for how to view work: list, table, Kanban board, Gantt chart, or calendar.
 You can also use Paymo's filter to sort all of your tasks for every client and project by status, due dates, priorities, and more.
 Within each project, you can view timesheets, communicate with teammates, and save all related files for the project.

 If the majority of your projects are services for clients that require billing and invoicing, Paymo stands out as an affordable but robust enough option to handle task lists for multiple team members.

-You can also use Paymo's Zapier integrations to connect your freelance projects with other workflows, like your accounting or calendar apps.
+You can also use Paymo's Zapier integrations to connect it with other tools, like your accounting or calendar apps.

-Paymo Price: The free plan includes one user, unlimited projects, 1GB of storage, and up to three invoices; upgrade for $8.95/user/month for the Small Office plan that includes unlimited invoices, 50GB of storage, and project templates.
+Paymo price: The free plan includes unlimited projects and invoices, 3 clients, and 50 tasks for a single user; upgrade for $9.95/user/month for the Small Office plan that includes unlimited invoices, tasks, project templates, and users, plus 50GB of storage.

 No matter how powerful your project management app is, you'll inevitably continue to manage some aspect of your projects via email.
 Wrike makes this super simple with a built-in email integration that allows you to connect your inbox activity to Wrike.